hpi-dhc/ggponc/README.md

 ## Resolution of Coordination Ellipses

 Application of our encoder-decoder model for resolving elliptical coordinated compound noun phrases (ECCNPs), e.g. `Chemo- und Strahlentherapie` -> `Chemotherapie und Strahlentherapie`

-To load the model, put the contents of `ellipses_2023_01_30` from the GGPONC releases into the data folder.

 See: [03_ECCNP_Analysis.ipynb](03_ECCNP_Analysis.ipynb)